 Do Something He Loves

 Take it a step further and arrange for you to do something you know he would love.
 That could be a trip to a nearby trail to hike, a visit to a local café he's wanted to try out, a sporting event, a festival, or a movie (or anything else he loves!).
-Ideally, it'll be for the two of you so you can show you're interested in learning more about his interests.
+Ideally, it'll be an activity for the two of you so you can show you're interested in learning more about his interests.
 Though you should never pretend to be into something you're not to gain a guy's attention or affection, you can always be curious and supportive.
 You may even come to love it!
 If you're not into whatever it is and know he needs to have people with him who share the same interest, suggest an outing for him and his friends, or arrange one with his friends as a surprise (check his schedule first!)

 Hugs and Kisses

 Sometimes, all it takes to show your love is a whole lot of hugs and kisses.
-Throw in a massage (from you, not a spa!), and your boyfriend might feel like the luckiest, most-loved guy alive.
+Throw in a massage to connect (from you, not a spa!), and your boyfriend might feel like the luckiest, most-loved guy alive.
 You can go all out and light candles and find a massage oil with a scent you think he'll enjoy, but use your judgment on whether he's the type of guy who would appreciate those extras or would prefer to keep things simple.

 Treat every date with him as a first date.
 In other words, when you go out together, he gets all your attention.
 Make every time meaningful, and he will appreciate it more.
 If you've been together for a long time, you may not feel as playful as you used to.
 Remember the things you loved most about him and how you used to interact.
 Don't always let the goofy side hide behind the serious one as time goes on.
 Let your silly side out, too.
 Think back to how you spent your early days together and try to replicate those sometimes by going on fun dates.